NeuroJSON/jdata/JData_specification.md

 * **`_ArrayZipData_`**: (required) in addition, the `"_ArrayData_"` node is replaced by `"_ArrayZipData_"`.
 In the case of JSON-formatted JData files, `"_ArrayZipData_"` has a string value storing the "Base64" encoded compressed byte-stream of the pre-processed array.
-In the case of UBJSON flavored JData, `"_ArrayZipData_"` directly stores the compressed byte stream of the pre-processed array without "Base64" encoding.
+In the case of binary flavored JData, `"_ArrayZipData_"` directly stores the compressed byte stream of the pre-processed array without "Base64" encoding.